-In-kind contributions
+In-Kind Contributions

 Beyond direct financial contributions, public power utilities may support their local government and community in many ways.
-These may include:
+Here are a few ways public power utilities are helping out:

-- Free or discounted electricity or other services to the local government, including streetlights, municipal buildings, water or sewer treatment facilities and traffic signals - · Installing temporary lighting for special events - · Maintaining streetlights, traffic signals or stadium lights - Electric repair or maintenance for other city departments - · Rewiring municipal buildings - Tree trimming for other departments - Reading water meters - Putting up city signs or banners - Providing technical expertise (e.g., engineering studies) - · Providing free building space - · Hanging banners and holiday lights - Sharing electric department vehicles and equipment with other municipal departments
+- Free or discounted electricity or other services to the local government, including streetlights, municipal buildings, water or sewer treatment facilities, and traffic signals - Installing temporary lighting for special events - · Maintaining streetlights, traffic signals, or stadium lights - Electric repair or maintenance for other city departments - · Rewiring municipal buildings - · Tree trimming for other departments - Reading water meters - · Putting up city signs or banners - Providing technical expertise (e.g., engineering studies) - Providing free building space - · Hanging banners and holiday lights - Sharing electric department vehicles and equipment with other municipal departments

-The myth about franchise fees
+What about franchise fees?